-Roll-grooved PVC pipe is designed for use with conventional gasketed mechanical couplings.
+Grooved CPVC and PVC pipe is designed for use with conventional gasketed mechanical couplings.
 It offers a method of joining which is quick and convenient, and it can be used in applications where frequent assembly and disassembly are desirable.
+Charlotte Pipe recommends that inquiries about the suitability of plastic piping systems used with mechanical grooved couplings be directed to the manufacturer of the mechanical grooved couplings.